 All the Products are packed and stored Safely

-Cipro Inf contains ciprofloxacin which belongs to the group of medicines called fluoroquinolones.
+Cipro Infusion contains ciprofloxacin which belongs to the group of medicines called fluoroquinolones.
 It is an antibiotic that is used in various bacterial infections.

 - Lower respiratory tract infection